bassfinity/solunarbass/README.md

 For any questions or feedback, feel free to reach out to the **Bassfinity** team.
 You can also open an issue on the [GitHub repository](https://github.com/bassfinity/solunarbass/issues) or contact us via email at [info@bassfinity.com](mailto:info@bassfinity.com).

+🎧 Join the SolunarBass Community on Discord

+We now have a dedicated **#solunarbass** channel in the Bassfinity Discord server!
+Join our community to discuss solunar theory, share fishing experiences, and collaborate on improving the SolunarBass tool.
+Whether you're a developer, an angler, or both, we'd love to have you.

+- **Discord Invite:** [Join our Discord](https://discord.gg/PZSSWcZy) and find us in the **#solunarbass** channel.

 ---

 ## Credits